“Anti-racism is not the Gospel, but the Gospel is anti-racism, and racism is anti-Gospel, hence heresy of the deepest dye,” J. Ligon Duncan III.

 Invite people of color to your table, to coffee, to lunch, and ask them about their stories.
 Ask them to tell you their families’ stories.
 Ask them what they think, and why they think the way they do.
 Be curious.
 Allow the possibility that their perspective might change some of your perceptions and assumptions.
 Listen to learn, but please do not put the onus of your education into these things on people of color.
 Listen primarily to connect personally.
 Build real relationships.
 Take up and read first … then keep learning.

 A call to lament with black brothers and sisters is not a call for white guilt.
-White guilt is both unhelpful and misplaced.
+A generalized white guilt is both unhelpful and misplaced.
 Rather, it is simply obedience to Scripture (Rom.12:12).

 Pertaining specifically to the issue that has triggered the most recent protests, some of us are wondering about the statistics of police brutality against black men and women.
 We understandably want to know the facts before we cry, “racism!”
 But before we coolly demand “just the facts,” we need to listen to the heartbreak of our brothers and sisters.
 We are called to mourn with those who mourn first.
 As it’s recently been said in the wake of the murders of Ahmaud Arbery, Breonna Taylor and George Floyd, many whites are marching to the proverbial courtroom, while their black counterparts are grieving at the funeral.